workshops for leaders and teachers

 audience: district and campus leaders

-This comprehensive year-long district support service is designed specifically to help school leaders (at both the district and campus level) understand state and federal assessment and accountability systems – with a focus on understanding the issues that are most impactful for classroom instruction and student learning.
-Additionally, this support service helps members stay current on changes or developments in the areas of instruction, assessment and accountability – which will be especially important for school districts throughout the 2022-23 school year.
+This comprehensive, year-long district support service is designed specifically to help school leaders (at both the district and campus level) understand state and federal assessment and accountability systems – with a focus on understanding the issues that are most impactful for classroom instruction and student learning.
+Additionally, this support service helps members stay current on changes or developments in the areas of instruction, assessment, and accountability – which will be especially important for school districts throughout the 2023-24 school year.
 A key component of accountabilityconnect is that it helps members make sense of the complexities surrounding assessment and accountability systems so that district and campus leaders can more effectively lead and support sound instructional practices.
-Ultimately this allows districts to connect accountability to instruction – which benefits teachers, students, staff and the entire school community.
+Ultimately this allows districts to connect accountability to instruction – which benefits teachers, students, staff, and the entire school community.

 Why join accountabilityconnect?

-During the 2022-23 service year (May 1, 2022 – April 30, 2023), member districts will receive a broad range of services and supports in the following areas:
+During the ac23-24 service year (May 1, 2023 – April 30, 2024), member districts will receive a broad range of services and supports in the following areas:

 - Data Tools and Templates – ongoing development and support of data views and “think throughs” designed to assist district and campus leaders in understanding their data and identifying areas or issues for strategic planning and initiatives